01 of 06

 Allow the glue to dry.
-The picture here shows the gimmicked card in its completed state upside down with the tab extended.
+The picture here shows the gimmicked card in its completed state upside-down with the tab extended.
 Your spectators will not see the card at this angle.Continue to 6 of 6 below.

 06 of 06

-Performing the Floating Card Trick
+Perform the Floating Card Trick

 Before you start, press the tab into the back of the card so it's hidden.

-I'll assume that you will float the card over your left hand.
+This assumes that you will float the card over your left hand.
 If you want to float the card over your right hand, just reverse the instructions.

-With the gimmicked card face-up (tab side down), grab the card with your right hand - fingers underneath the card and your thumb on top.
+With the gimmicked card face-up (tab side down), grab the card with your right hand—fingers underneath the card and your thumb on top.
 Use one of your fingers to hold the tab against the card in its hidden position.
 You'll notice that if you hold the tab down with a finger as you grasp the card, you can hardly see the tab.

-Casually show the card on both sides, you don't need to move quickly, Just briefly show the card's back side and then turn over the card so that it's face up.
+Casually show the card on both sides; you don't need to move quickly.
+Just briefly show the card's backside and then turn over the card so that it's faceup.

-Hold out your left hand and display the gimmicked card face up with your right hand.
-Maneuver the card over your left hand and briefly rest the card on your left hand fingers.
+Hold out your left hand and display the gimmicked card faceup with your right hand.
+Maneuver the card over your left hand and briefly rest the card on your left-hand fingers.

 At this point, release the "tab" under cover of the card and allow it to "catch" on the fleshy part of the fingers of your left hand to open and fully extend the tab at a 90-degree angle to the card.
-As you apparently adjust the card with your right hand over the left, allow the tab to fall between the lower parts of your ring and middle finger and grab it there.
+As you adjust the card with your right hand over the left, allow the tab to fall between the lower parts of your ring and middle finger and grab it there.
 Continue to raise and "adjust" the card with your right hand to cover the movements of your left hand.
 Raise the card until you can feel your fingers holding the end of the tab.